A Weaker Notion of Atomicity in Integral Domains: Introduction

 where none of the implications can be reversed.
 A significant study addressing these three notions of atomicity is presented in \cite{L19}.

-This condition does not require that any specific element factor into irreducibles, nor that such factorizations be unique; it only requires that the divisibility poset of the domain contain enough atomic elements so that every nonunit lies below at least one of them.
-However, aside from trivial cases, all these domains (including atomic domains) require the existence of at least one atom (irreducible element).
-In this paper, we propose a weaker notion of atomicity that does not require the existence of atoms, yet the atomic behavior can still appear in the divisibility structure, even when full atomicity is absent. \begin{Df} We say that an integral domain $D$ is a \emph{completely atomic domain} if every nonunit divisor of an atomic element of $D$ is also atomic in $D$. \end{Df}
+These weaker conditions do not require that any specific element factor into irreducibles, nor that such factorizations be unique; rather, they only require that every nonunit divides at least one atomic element of the domain.
+However, in a domain that is not a field, all these conditions---including atomicity---require the existence of at least one atom (irreducible element).
+In this paper, we propose a weaker notion of atomicity that does not require the existence of atoms, yet the atomic behavior can still appear in the divisibility structure, even when full atomicity is absent. \begin{Df} We say that an integral domain $D$ is a \emph{sub-atomic domain} if every nonunit divisor of an atomic element of $D$ is also atomic in $D$. \end{Df}

 This definition provides a natural generalization of atomic domains, defining a class of integral domains that lies between atomic and non-atomic domains.
-For instance, an antimatter domain (that is, a domain without atoms) is obviously a completely atomic domain.
+For instance, an antimatter domain (that is, a domain without atoms) is obviously a sub-atomic domain.
 Thus, unlike classical atomic domains, these domains do not require every nonunit to factor into irreducibles, which enables the study of factorization behavior in a broader context.
 At the same time, they allow the transfer of atomic behavior from elements to their divisors.
 On the other hand, the usual definitions of factorization properties in integral domains (such as UFD, HFD, FFD, and BFD) always assume that the domain is atomic \cite{AAZ90}.
-A natural question then arises: what happens if this assumption is removed or replaced by a weaker condition such as completely atomic?
+A natural question then arises: what happens if this assumption is removed or replaced by a weaker condition such as sub-atomic?
 In this context, Coykendall and Zafrullah introduced the notion of an unrestricted unique factorization domain (U-UFD), referring to domains in which every atomic element admits a unique factorization \cite{CZ}.
 Every UFD is therefore a U-UFD, but the converse does not hold.
-An AP-domain (i.e., a domain in which every atom is prime) is also a U-UFD.
+An AP-domain (i.e., a domain in which every atom is prime) is also a U-UFD, see \cite[Lemma 2.2]{CZ}.
 More recently, in 2025, Du and Gotti introduced a related concept that does not require the domain to be atomic.
 They defined a domain to be an unrestricted finite factorization domain (U-FFD) if every atomic element admits only finitely many nonassociate factorizations \cite{DG}.